There's a Place for Us: Overview

 There's a Place for Us was recorded in late 1964 and through the first half of 1965, and was to have been issued in the summer of that year to tie in with the group's debut appearance at the famous Copacabana nightclub in New York City.
 Supremes members Diana Ross, Florence Ballard and Mary Wilson worked with two sets of producers, one in Los Angeles, the other in Detroit.
 The album was postponed and finally cancelled, with the live album The Supremes at the Copa being released in November 1965.
 Several standards similar to those recorded for this album appeared on the Supremes' next studio album, 1966's I Hear a Symphony, whose cover is similar to that intended for There's a Place for Us.

 Several selections from There's a Place for Us would remain a staple of the group's live act for several years to come, most notably "You're Nobody till Somebody Loves You" and "Somewhere" from West Side Story.
 The album's title is derived from the first stanza of "Somewhere's" lyrics.

 In 2004, Hip-O Select remastered and released the album, with the original artwork and liner notes, in compact disc and digital download formats.
 Hip-O also expanded the original twelve tracks to twenty-six by incorporating selections from aborted album projects such as Tribute to the Girls (to have been released in late 1965/early 1966) and The Supremes And The Motown Sound: From Broadway To Hollywood (to have been released in 1967), as well as outtakes from released albums.

-Mary Wilson sings a rare lead vocal on "Our Day Will Come", while Florence Ballard sings lead on "People".
+Mary Wilson sings lead on "Our Day Will Come", while Florence Ballard sings lead on "People".
 Diana Ross sings lead on the remaining songs.
 They are all featured on an original number, "Fancy Passes".